onecommons/unfurl/README.md

 Unfurl is in early stages of development and should not be used in production.
 In particular be mindful of these limitations:

+* Only clone and deploy trusted repositories and projects.
+The docker runtime is not configured to provide isolation so you should assume any project may contain executable code that can gain full access to your system.
-* Locking to prevent multiple instances of Unfurl running at the same time from modifying the same resources is only implemented locally.
+* Locking to prevent multiple instances of Unfurl from modifying the same resources at the same time currently only works with instances accessing the same local copy of an ensemble.
 * Incremental updates are only partially implemented.
 You can incrementally update an ensemble by explicitly limiting jobs with the `--force` and `--instance` [command line options](https://unfurl.run/docs/cli.html#unfurl-deploy).
 * Google Cloud SDK [doesn't yet work](https://issuetracker.google.com/issues/202172882?pli=1) with Python 3.10.